teramon1/basic_econ/README.md

 * Okayish Lua
 * Automatic Payments
 * Cash
-* Simplistic but Nice looking Bank/ATM GUI/System
+* Simplistic but Nice looking Bank/ATM GUI
-* Money HUD/UI
+* Money UI
 * Can be restarted live without losing functionability anywhere since it uses a JSON as the database.

 ## Commands